tejasbana/ML-Anime_Face_Generation-Using-GANs/README.md

 <br>
 ## Discriminator Network

 The discriminator takes an image as input, and tries to classify it as "real" or "generated".
 In this sense, it's like any other neural network.
 We'll use a convolutional neural networks (CNN) which outputs a single number output for every image.
-We'll use stride of 2 to progressively reduce the size of the output feature map.
 <br>
 ![](https://github.com/vdumoulin/conv_arithmetic/raw/master/gif/padding_strides_odd.gif)

-#I'm using the Leaky ReLU activation for the discriminator.
+# Using the Leaky ReLU activation for the discriminator.

 <img src="https://cdn-images-1.medium.com/max/1600/1*ypsvQH7kvtI2BhzR2eT_Sw.png" width="420">